bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 {% img reference system; wide; /images/tutorials/getting_started_with_lps/loco_ref_system_6_anchors.png %}
 {% endtab %}
-{% endtabgroup %}
+{% tab More than 8 anchors %}
 If you have more than 8 anchors, we suggest you setup a system with 8 anchors first and then switch your system to TDoA3 to add more anchors to the system.
 See the [tdoa3 setup page](/documentation/repository/lps-node-firmware/master/user-guides/tdoa3_setup/) for more information.
+{% endtab %}
+{% endtabgroup %}

 {% endsi_step %}

 {% si_step Powering the anchors %}